How to Wear Slate Grey: The Guy's Color Guide

 Why there's nuance to this neutral color

-Spring has sprung, flowers are in bloom, and colors are popping.
-Prime your closet for more color with this series of guides for spring shades.
-Each week SG HQ is going to break down how to wear a bright hue with easy color combinations and outfit ideas.
+Prime your closet for more color with this series of guides for bold shades.
+SG HQ is breaking down how to wear stylish hues (like how to wear slate grey!) with easy color combinations and outfit ideas for guys.

 It’s easy to think of grey as just a lighter shade of black—but there’s actually a lot of nuance to the color (yes, it’s a color).
-Take slate, for instance—a hue that might register as distinctly blah when you see it on city sidewalks—but the truth is that beneath the surface this shade boasts an equal mix of green and purple pigments.
+Take slate, for instance—a hue that might register as blah when you see it on city sidewalks.
+When you wear slate, though?
+You’ll discover an interesting shade that boasts an equal mix of green and purple pigments.